-- Provide a mobile-friendly application that will enable City staff to work remotely helping to streamline and the management and maintenance of streetlights through the LMS. - Managers can assign work assignments to City staff or contractors. - Workers can receive and update work assignments in the field. - Work order status changes, based on the updates made in the field, will be transmitted to the City's 311/primary work order management system via integration to ensure transparency to residents. - Allow field personnel to make edits to the inventory via form and/or map interfaces.
+- Provide a mobile-friendly LMS application that will enable City staff to work remotely, thereby helping to streamline the management and maintenance of streetlights. - Enable City managers to assign work to specific City staff or contractors. - Enable City staff or contractors to receive and update work assignments in the field. - Enable transmission of work order status changes (based on the updates made in the field) to the City's 311/primary work order management system to ensure transparency to residents. - Enable City staff or contractors to make edits to the asset information in the field.